Digital Signature

 If you don't need asymmetry, consider using the simpler and more efficient MAC instead.

-The functionality of Digital Signature is represented in Tink as a pair of primitives:
+The functionality of digital signatures is represented in Tink as a pair of primitives:

-We recommend using ECDSA_P256 for most uses, but there are a variety of options.
+We recommend using ECDSA_P256 for most use cases, but there are a variety of options.
 In general, the following holds true:

-• ECDSA_P256 is the most popular and works just fine in most cases.
-We note however that ECDSA Signature are malleable.[^1]
+• ECDSA_P256 is the most widely used option and a reasonable default.
+Note though that ECDSA signatures are malleable.

 • ED25519 creates deterministic signatures and provides better performance than ECDSA_P256.